Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Our minds have become conditioned to react angrily to stressful situations than responding calmly.
 The fight-or-flight mode kicks in, and reacting becomes the default way to communicate.
 However, it leads to regret and creates strife in interpersonal relationships.

-I was the kind of person who used to flare up at the slightest of provocation.
-And for years, I used to justify my highly sensitive persona and expected people around to respect my boundaries.
+I was the kind of person who used to flare up at the slightest provocation.
+And for years, I used to justify my highly sensitive persona and expected people to respect my boundaries.
 But can you enforce boundaries all the time?

 Well having boundaries is natural and healthy, but expecting people always to be respectful is unrealistic.
 People are not that understanding in real life.
 There will always be folks who will leave no opportunity to exploit your triggers.

 So should we hide our vulnerabilities?
 Well, you can, but the problem is that you’re likely to go into withdrawal or even isolation, and in your attempt to protect yourself, you will end up distancing yourself from a lot of genuinely good people out there.

 You will always be scared to share your true feelings and emotions.
 Studies show that suppression of emotions or “botting-up” is detrimental for our mental health and is associated with early death (1).

 Human beings are social creatures, and withdrawing from people creates a whole lot of problems.
 Except, when you’re undergoing a spiritual awakening, it’s a different matter then, but we’ll save that talk for another time.